 - In large bowl whisk together flour, sugar, baking powder, baking soda and salt.
 Shred chilled butter into the flour mixture and stir to coat.

 - Whisk together buttermilk and egg.
 Stir buttermilk mixture and raisins into flour mixture.
 Turn mixture on to lightly floured surface and knead for about 30 seconds.
 Place on prepared cookie sheet.
-Use a sharp knife to score an “X” on the top of the loaf.
+Use a sharp serrated knife to score an “X” on the top of the loaf.

 - Melt 2 tablespoons butter.
 Combine with 2 tablespoons buttermilk.
 Brush over loaf and sprinkle lightly with sugar.